graycoreio/github-actions-magento2/supported-version/README.md

 # Magento 2 Supported Versions

-A Github Action that computes the Github Actions Matrix for Magento 2 Versions
+A Github Action that computes the currently supported Github Actions Matrix for Magento 2 Versions

 All data comes from: